 Note that any changes to requirements will be introduced through a process that respects the commitments nurses have already made.

-In 2018, we'll launch a study via an online survey so PNCB-certified nurses, nurse practitioners and other stakeholders (e.g., members of the public) can respond to our mindset concept and see how well it resonates.
-We will also ask you to give input on possible recertification activities.
+In July 2019, we launched a study via an online survey so PNCB-certified nurses and nurse practitioners can respond to our mindset concept and see how well it resonates.
+We also asked you to give input on possible recertification activities.
 More than 27% of all PNCB-certified nursing professionals responded!

-In the study, nurses will be asked to help us test several hypotheses:
+In the study, nurses were asked to help us test several hypotheses:

 - Non-cognitive methods (e.g., practical skills demonstrations) of demonstrating competence may be preferable to a purely cognitive methods (e.g., continuing education or multiple-choice tests).

 - Competence for the newly certified is different from competence for someone who has been certified multiple years.